 “Doing these sessions with people allows me to give back to a society that has enabled me to get to this level.
 I have done lots of volunteering as an interpreter due to my language abilities and I am familiar with the way that new people struggle in this society.”

-The lessons, which are delivered at Plymouth University, include essential IT skills, IT security, antivirus, use of social media and online tools.
+The lessons, which are delivered at University,of Plymouth include essential IT skills, IT security, antivirus, use of social media and online tools.
 And for the more advanced, some sessions in internet programming are also available.

 “I realised the biggest and most common problem is generally people’s limited knowledge about computers and the internet,” said Saber.
 “They often don’t know how to use email, they find it difficult filling in their applications for their living and many cannot even conduct a simple Google search!
 So I decided to use all my energy and skills to help everyone in our society gain essential computer skills.

-“Running this course at Plymouth University has had a great effect on their mentality about the educational and academic environment.
+“Running this course at University of Plymouth has had a great effect on their mentality about the educational and academic environment.
 Some of my students who had no interest in further education are now planning to take formal courses at City College Plymouth and even get into university to obtain higher education degrees.
 Seeing them motivated about their future and the improvements in their computer skills after the course makes me feel extremely happy and proud.”

 Saber has welcomed the support of a volunteer from Devon and Cornwall Refugee Support Council (DCRS), Martin Uglow, who has been instrumental in bringing together service users from a variety of backgrounds, countries and abilities.
 Martin said: